 As FindLaw explains, the U.S. judicial system itself established the legal theory of disparate impact through case law.
 The U.S. Supreme Court first recognized this discriminatory practice in a case having to do with one company’s policy of requiring job applicants to produce a high school diploma in order to obtain employment.
 The Court struck down the policy, holding that although it seemed reasonable and non-discriminatory on its face, its enforcement resulted in excluding a higher proportion of African-American job applicants than Caucasian job applicants.

-Given that disparate impact has no overarching definition, test or threshold, employees and prospective employees must prove their claims on a case-by-case basis.
-Such claims usually require lengthy and expensive lawsuits since disparate impact is difficult to prove and generally requires the presentation of considerable testimony by expert witnesses well versed in the art and science of statistical analysis.
+Given that disparate impact has no overarching definition, test, or threshold, employees and prospective employees must prove their claims on a case-by-case basis.
+Such claims usually require lengthy and expensive lawsuits since the disparate impact is difficult to prove and generally requires the presence of considerable testimony by expert witnesses well versed in the art and science of statistical analysis.